NCI-CGR/TriosCompass_v2/README.md

 ---
 ## Configuration of the workflow

-We simply put the configuration at the beginning of [the workflow file](./Snakefile_chernobyl), with the bam file locaitons extracted from the file [bam.lst](./data/bam.lst).
+We simply put the configuration at the beginning of [the workflow file](./Snakefile_chernobyl), with the bam file locations extracted from the file [bam.lst](./data/bam.lst).

 ### Notes for dnSTR calling
 We ran into ["ERROR: Not enough reads for SC056045" issue in GangSTR calling](https://github.com/gymreklab/GangSTR/i ssues/86), and we added extra command-line argument " --insertmean 382.6 --insertsdev 135.1 " to fix the issue.

 Besides, it took very long time to process two chunks: gangstr_00292.bed and gangstr_00166.bed.
-To speed it up, we had further split the chunks into smaller pieces: <=2 per peince.
-We run all the peices using *parallel* and then merge the GangSTR predictions back.
+To speed it up, we had further split the chunks into smaller pieces: <=2 lines per piece.
+We run all the pieces using *parallel* and then merge the GangSTR predictions into two complete chunk files.
 ```bash

 wc -l output/splitted_panel/gangstr_00{166,292}.bed